Xzq70r4/MagazineProject-Rewritten/README.md

 Easy Logging.
 Have facebook and google login or regular.

-Have search for post with autocomplete.
+Have search for posts with autocomplete.

 **Regular Users** can free read posts, comments and see another profiles.
 After logging they can add comments and change their profile settings.